JayeshLab/vue3-page-note/README.md

 11. Resize, Rotate and Move both Text and Image
 12. Auto save on changes
 13. Undo and Redo changes
+14. Text and Image Arrangement Options
 More Feature Coming...

 1. Saving to Google Drive or sync to cloud indexeddb
-2. Bring Forward and Send Backward Text and Images
-3. Add embedded videos links
+2. Add embedded videos links
-4. Add tables
+3. Add tables
    and more....

 Build with Vue.js 3, Pinia, Typescript, GoogleFonts, localforage